Why Work With Us?

-We always recommend people to license their video with a media/licensing company, let this be us or a different company.
-This will secure your copyright, monitor illegal and unauthorised usages, generate revenue out of it and to maximise exposure with mainstream media outlets.
+We always recommend people to license their video with a media/licensing company, let this be a different company or us.
+This will secure your copyright, monitor illegal and unauthorised usages, generate revenue out of it and maximise exposure with mainstream media outlets.

 It is important to bear in mind that, by agreeing to a licensing agency's T&C, you obligate yourself to follow certain rules, so carefully consider every aspect of any agreement before signing it.